alan-turing-institute/TuringDataStories/stories/election/mail_vote_model.md

 for (state, tstamp) in iter_vals:
     coeffs = linear_regression(state, tstamp)

-plt.show()
 ```

-Note that Pennsylvania and Georgia appear fairly well behaved, and the
-margin that comes out of this is not too far off the eventual results,
+Note that at this point, the linear regression predicts a margin in
+Pennsylvania and Arizona that are quite different from the final margin.
+Georgia appears to be very close to the final margin.
+However, Arizona
-while Arizona seems to have outlier points that muddles this analysis
-(which was first noted by Martin):
+seems to have outlier points that muddles this analysis (which was first
+noted by Martin).
+Thus, while these models are useful starting points, they
+do not appear to be particularly robust and are somewhat dependent on when
+you choose to fit the data.

 ```
 for state in state_list: